Back up and recover an Oracle Database on an Azure Linux VM using Azure Backup

 Applies to: ✔️ Linux VMs

-This article demonstrates the use of Azure Backup to take disk snapshots of the VM disks, which include the database files and fast recovery area.
-Using Azure Backup you can take full disk snapshots suitable as backups, which are stored in Recovery Services Vault.
-Azure Backup also provides application-consistent backups, which ensure additional fixes aren't required to restore the data.
-Restoring application-consistent data reduces the restoration time, allowing you to quickly return to a running state.
+This article demonstrates the use of Azure Backup to take disk snapshots of virtual machine (VM) disks, which include the Oracle Database files and the Oracle fast recovery area.
+By using Azure Backup, you can take full disk snapshots that are suitable as backups and are stored in a Recovery Services vault.

-• Back up the database with application-consistent backup
+• Back up the database with application-consistent backup.

-• Restore and recover the database from a recovery point
+• Restore and recover the database from a recovery point.

 Prerequisites